 Every woman wants to know what she can do to lower her risk of breast cancer.
-Some of the factors associated with breast cancer -- being a woman, your age, and your genetics, for example -- can't be changed.
-Other factors -- maintaining a healthy weight, exercising, smoking cigarettes, and eating nutritious food -- can be changed by making choices.
+Some of the factors associated with breast cancer — being a woman, your age, and your genetics, for example — can't be changed.
+Other factors — being overweight, lack of exercise, smoking cigarettes, and eating unhealthy food — can be changed by making choices.
 By choosing the healthiest lifestyle options possible, you can empower yourself and make sure your breast cancer risk is as low as possible.

 The known risk factors for breast cancer are listed below.
 Click on each link to learn more about the risk factor and ways you can minimize it in your own life.
 If a factor can't be changed (such as your genetics), you can learn about protective steps you can take that can help keep your risk as low as possible.

 Just being a woman is the biggest risk factor for developing breast cancer.
 There are about 266,120 new cases of invasive breast cancer and 63,960 cases of non-invasive breast cancer this year in American women.

 As with many other diseases, your risk of breast cancer goes up as you get older.
 About two out of three invasive breast cancers are found in women 55 or older.

 Women with close relatives who've been diagnosed with breast cancer have a higher risk of developing the disease.
 If you've had one first-degree female relative (sister, mother, daughter) diagnosed with breast cancer, your risk is doubled.

 About 5% to 10% of breast cancers are thought to be hereditary, caused by abnormal genes passed from parent to child.

 If you've been diagnosed with breast cancer, you're 3 to 4 times more likely to develop a new cancer in the other breast or a different part of the same breast.
 This risk is different from the risk of the original cancer coming back (called risk of recurrence).